IBM/cloud-functions-workshops/101-workshop-nodejs/CONCLUSION.md

 * How to expose your actions to the web for direct access from HTTP clients and web browsers with various content types.

 * Navigate the web user interface to perform these features and more.

+{% hint style="success" %}
+Congratulations on completing the Serverless Fundamentals using IBM Cloud Functions course!
+{% endhint %}